com-lihaoyi/unroll/README.md

 # unroll

-Unroll provides the `@Unroll` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the annotated parameter, which are simple forwarders to the primary method or constructor implementation.
+Unroll provides an experimental `@Unroll` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the annotated parameter, which are simple forwarders to the primary method or constructor implementation.
 This allows you to maintain binary compatibility when adding a new default parameter, without the boilerplate of manually defining forwarder methods.